NerdyNot/RemoteScriptAI/README.md

 # Remote AI Script Executor

-This project is a remote script executor that leverages OpenAI or Azure OpenAI to generate and execute scripts on remote Linux or Windows servers.
+This project is a remote script executor that leverages OpenAI or Azure OpenAI to generate scripts centrally, execute them on remote Linux or Windows servers, and interpret the results back into natural language using OpenAI.
 The tool uses Paramiko for SSH connections to Linux servers and WinRM for connections to Windows servers.

 ## Features

 - Execute commands on multiple remote servers.
 - Generate scripts dynamically based on user input using OpenAI.
+- Execute generated scripts on remote servers and interpret the results into natural language.
 - Supports both Linux and Windows servers.
 - Option to run without confirmation for automation purposes.